🩺 Diabetes: Causes, Symptoms, Treatment & Prevention

 Avoid:

-- Sugary drinks (sodas, sweetened fruit juices)
+- Sugary drinks like sodas and sweetened fruit juices

-- White bread, pasta, and other refined carbs
+- White bread, pasta, and refined carbohydrates

 - Fried and heavily processed foods